Active Flag

 Our school invites local sports clubs and physical activity providers to give sessions as part of our P.E.
 2 Year Plan.
 We also actively work with local clubs to promote new membership from our pupils.

 • Be Active for Parents – this initiative helps parents get involved in a real way with our Active Flag activities.
 Parents of children in the infant classes are invited to join our Súgradh Le Chéile days.
 These run for a hour during the school day.
 Parents and their children are put through their paces in a fun way.
-Morning talk and walk sessions are also arranged for all parents just after the morning drop-off.

 • Tennis Ireland– coaches from Tennis Ireland visit the school for a block of time each year to teach tennis skills to our junior classes.
 They also coach our senior tennis team for the local tournaments in the summer term.
 Tennis Ireland provided lessons during our school’s Summer Camp which ran from 20th to 24th July 2020.